woocommerce/woocommerce/plugins/woocommerce-blocks/docs/README.md

 ## Designers and theme developers

-> Are you a designer or a theme developer?
-The following documents explain how to apply design-changes to the WooCommerce Blocks plugin.
+> The following document explains how to to create block themes that work in WooCommerce and how to customize the styles of WooCommerce blocks.

 -   [Theming](designers/theming/README.md)